 2. Hootsuite

 Hootsuite is one of the oldest names in the social media management software world and a solid choice for businesses handling many networks and teams at scale.
-It stands out for its robust multi-account management and extensive integrations for anyone seeking NapoleonCat alternatives.
+It’s a good fit for teams that juggle lots of profiles and rely on many different integrations.

 Key Features